Bangladesh Lamps PLC.

 Audit Committee

-The Audit Committee comprises of 03 (three) Directors.
-The Committee is headed by the Independent Director, Mr. Md.
-Habibur Rahman Mollah.
-The objective of the Audit Committee is to ensure an adequate and effective internal control to facilitate the smooth functioning of the Company’s operations and assist the Board in discharging its responsibilities.
-The Audit committee also reviews the interim and Annual Financial Statements before submission to the Board.
+The Audit Committee comprises 03 (three) Directors.
+The Committee is headed by the Independent Director Mr. Md.
+Habibur Rahman Mollah, FCA.
+The objective of the Audit Committee is to ensure adequate and effective internal control to facilitate the smooth functioning of the Company’s operations and assist the Board in discharging its responsibilities.
+The Audit Committee also reviews the interim and Annual Financial Statements before submission to the Board.

 Nomination and Remuneration Committee

-The Nomination and Remuneration Committee (NRC) comprises of 03 (three) Directors.
+The Nomination and Remuneration Committee (NRC) comprises 03 (three) Directors.
 The Committee is headed by the Independent Director Mr. Md.
-Habibur Rahman Mollah.
-The NRC assists the Board to formulate policy for formal and continued process of considering remuneration/ honorarium of Directors and top-level executives.
+Habibur Rahman Mollah, FCA.
+The NRC assists the Board in formulating policy for the formal and continued process of considering the remuneration/ honorarium of Directors and top-level executives.
 The NRC has a guiding role to the management to identify the Company’s needs for employees at different levels and determine their selection, transfer or replacement and promotion criteria.

 Corporate Reporting